canonical/operator-workflows/OWASPZAP.md

 ## How to use

-If there is no need for customization, the test can be enabled by setting the parameter ``zap-dast-enabled`` to true.
+If there is no need for customization, the test can be enabled by setting the parameter ``zap-enabled`` to true.

 Then, after the integration tests, the ZAP full scan will run against the Charm unit IP address (port 80) and the logs can be viewed in the Job output, the artifact, or if vulnerabilities are found, in an issue entitled 'OWASP ZAP report'.